DocsaidLab/DocClassifier/README.md

 ### DocBank

-In the inference folder directory, there is a `docbank` folder containing all the registered data.
+In the inference folder directory, there is a `register` folder containing all the registered data.
 You can place your registration data in it.
-During inference, specifying the `docbank`, DocClassifier will automatically read all the data in the folder.
+During inference, specifying the `register`, DocClassifier will automatically read all the data in the folder.

-If you want to use your own dataset, when creating DocClassifier, please specify the `docbank_root` parameter and set it as your dataset root directory.
+If you want to use your own dataset, when creating DocClassifier, please specify the `register_root` parameter and set it as your dataset root directory.
 We recommend that your data uses full-page images and minimizes background interference to enhance the stability of the model.

 ### ModelType